-The school carries out a fire drill each year, including evacuation from the two main buildings, and the dining rooms.
-There are emergency exits located and signposted around the school, and emergency procedure posters detailing what to do in the event of a fire are located around the school.
+The school carries out a fire drill each year, including evacuation from the two main buildings, the dining rooms and the school buses.
+There are emergency exits located and signposted around the school, and emergency procedures posters detailing what to do in the event of a fire are posted around the school.